Masquerade-Circus/dragonbinder/README.md

 Dragonbinder use Proxies to create a state as a "single source of truth" which cannot be changed unless you commit a mutation.
 This is, you cannot delete, modify or add a property directly.
 This allow us to keep track of all changes we made to the state.

-// If you don't provide a initial state by the state property, Dragonbinder will create one.
+If you don't provide an initial state by the state property, Dragonbinder will create one.

 ```javascript
 const store = createStore({